Forward-backward correlations between multiplicities in windows separated in azimuth and rapidity: Rapidity-Azimuth Dependence of the FB Multiplicity Correlation

+Note that in the resulting formula, (\ref{bcorrR}), the parameters $\mu_0, \omega_N, \Lambda_1$ and $\Lambda_2$ appear only via the products $\mu_0\omega_N$, $\mu_0\Lambda_1$ and $\mu_0\Lambda_2$.
+Hence, values for these products were fitted instead of the parameters themselves.
+Recall, that $\mo$ is the average rapidity density of the charged particles produced by one string, (\ref{Lam2}), and $\omega_N$ is the event-by-event scaled variance of the number of strings, (\ref{omN}).

-In Figs.\ref{sm9} and \ref{sm7} we see that the general behavior of the correlation coefficient $\bcor$ in the case of small FB windows, calculated with $\Lam{\eta,\phi}$ (\ref{Lam_fit}) expected from the mechanism of string break up, are characterized by the following features.
-There are the large narrow near-side peak at $\yFB=0$, $\fFB=0$, and the away-side structure at $\fFB=\pi$, which is smaller in amplitude and wider in rapidity.
-There is also the common pedestal corresponding to the LR correlation (\ref{bLsm}), originating from the event-by-event fluctuation in the number of emitting sources.
+Fig.~\ref{sm9} and Fig.~\ref{sm7} show the general behavior of the correlation coefficient $\bcor$ for sufficiently small FB windows by using $\Lam{\eta,\phi}$, (\ref{Lam_fit}), as predicted in the string fragmentation.
+These plots show a large, narrow, near-side peak at $\yFB=0$, $\fFB=0$, as well as the shorter, wider away-side hump at $\fFB=\pi$.
+These peaks are elevated by the constant term corresponding to the LR correlation, (\ref{bLsm}), which originates from the event-by-event fluctuation in the number of emitting sources.

-In Table \ref{param97} we see that with the increase of the energy from 0.9 to 7 TeV the value of $\mu_0\omega_N$ increases three times.
-At that the values of the parameters, characterizing the pair correlation function $\Lam{\eta,\phi}$ (\ref{Lam_fit}) of a single string, do not change considerably.
-The near-side peak with the increase of the energy becomes a little bit narrower and higher, with the values of the away-side ridge-like structure parameters remaining the same.
+In Table \ref{param97} we see that as the energy increases from 0.9 TeV to 7 TeV, the value of $\mu_0\omega_N$ triples, while the parameters that characterize the single string pair correlation function $\Lam{\eta,\phi}$, (\ref{Lam_fit}), do not change considerably.
+With the increase of energy, the near-side peak becomes a little bit narrower and higher, while the shape of the away-side ridge-like structure parameters remaining the same.

-\section{Comparison with the experimental data}
+\section{Comparison with the Experimental Data}

-In previous section we have fixed all model parameters by the data on the FB correlation coefficient with small acceptance windows (see the Table \ref{param97}).
-So now we can calculate by formulae (\ref{subst_int1}), (\ref{subst_int2}) and (\ref{blarg}) without any additional free parameters the values of the FB correlation coefficient $b_{corr}$ for large acceptance windows, within which one cannot consider the $\Lam{\eta ,\fv}$ to be constant.
+In previous section we have fixed all model parameters by the data on the FB correlation coefficient with small acceptance windows, see the Table \ref{param97}.
+So now, basing on the formulae (\ref{subst_int1}), (\ref{subst_int2}) and (\ref{blarg}), we can calculate the values of the FB correlation coefficient $b_{corr}$ for large acceptance windows, within which $\Lam{\eta ,\fv}$ cannot be treated as constant.
+Note, no additional free parameters are introduced in this process.